powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 where $\delta(i)$ is the set of buses linked to $i$ in the network graph.

-The resulting non-linear system of equations is solved via the Newton-Raphson algorithm.
+The resulting non-linear system of equations is solved by default via the Newton-Raphson algorithm.
 The underlying principle of the algorithm is the following:
 - It starts at a certain point $x_0 = (v_0, \phi_0)$ as an approximate solution to the system of equations;
 - Then, in an iterative fashion, it generates a series $x_1, x_2,.., x_k$ of better approximate solutions to the system of equations;